Addition via reduction algorithm on trigonal curves: Preliminaries

-which is guaranteed by condition \eqref{lambdaCond}.
-The curve \eqref{CnsEq} is supposed to be non-degenerate, that is its genus equals $g$, and is never less that $g$.
-In the case of less genus the corresponding non-degenerate $(n,s)$-form should be used.
+which is provided by condition \eqref{lambdaCond}.
+The curve \eqref{CnsEq} is supposed to be non-degenerate, that is its genus equals $g$.
+In the case of a genus less $g$, the corresponding non-degenerate $(n,s)$-form should be used.

-We also introduce the notion of \emph{Sato weight}, which is respected by the theory of $(n,s)$-curves.
-Sato weight equals the opposite to the exponent of the leading term in the expansion near infinity.
-Actually, parametrisation of \eqref{CnsEq} near infinity is
+We also introduce the notion of the \emph{S\={a}to weight}, which is respected by the theory of $(n,s)$-curves.
+The S\={a}to weight equals the opposite to the exponent of the leading term in the expansion near infinity.
+Actually, parametrisation of \eqref{CnsEq} is

-where $\xi$ serves as a local parameter.
-Thus, Sato weights of $x$ and $y$ are $\wgt x = n$, and $\wgt y = s$.
-The weight is also assigned to every function, for example $f$ has weight $n s$.
-Sato weights are used as indices of parameters $\lambda_k$, namely: $\wgt \lambda_k = k$.
-Parameters $\lambda_k$ in the equation of an $(n,s)$-curve have only positive Sato weights, parameters $\lambda_{k<0}$ of negative weights are supposed to be zero.
-With the help of Sato weights the order relation is introduced in the space of monomials $y^j x^i$, which are used to construct the equation of a curve and also rational functions on it.
-Weierstrass gap sequence $\mathfrak{w}$ is obtained as the complement to the following sequence in the set of natural numbers
+where $\xi$ serves as a local parameter near infinity, and $\lambda$ denotes the collection of all parameters of the $(n,s)$-curve in question.
+Thus, the S\={a}to weights of $x$ and $y$ are $\wgt x = n$, and $\wgt y = s$.
+The weight is also assigned to every function, for example, $\wgt f = n s$.
+The weights are used as indices of parameters $\lambda_k$, namely: $\wgt \lambda_k = k$.
+Note, that $\lambda_k$ in the equation of an $(n,s)$-curve have only positive weights, parameters $\lambda_{k\leqslant 0}$ of non-positive weights are supposed to be zero.
+With the help of the S\={a}to weights an order relation is introduced in the space of monomials $y^j x^i$.
+The latter are used for constructing the equation of a curve and also entire rational functions on it.

+The Weierstrass gap sequence $\mathfrak{w}$ is obtained as the complement to the following sequence in the set of natural numbers:

 Thus $\mathfrak{w} = \Natural \backslash \mathfrak{w}^\ast$.